The hospitality industry is a rewarding field to work in, and many people find it fast-paced, exciting, and enjoyable.

 You can also find technology that helps with translation, which makes intercultural negotiation and discussion easier.

-will also use technology-led training to help their staff with cultural understanding and communication.
+Many of the top hotel brands will also use technology-led training to help their staff with cultural understanding and communication.

 Advantages of cross-cultural communication skills in the hospitality industry